 In our opinion, it is better to be safe than sorry.

-If you want spousal support, or if you aren’t sure if you want alimony, make the claim for support in your initial pleadings (complaint or answer and counterclaim).
+If you aren’t sure if you want alimony, make the claim for support in your initial pleadings (complaint or answer and counterclaim).
 You can always take it out later.

-What if I didn’t want alimony when I first got divorced but decide I need it now?
+I didn’t want alimony when I divorced.
+But I need it now!

-Bottom line is that if you don’t ask for alimony BEFORE you divorce, there is virtually no chance you will be awarded alimony years after your divorce is finalized.
+If you don’t ask for alimony BEFORE you divorce, there is virtually no chance of getting alimony years after your divorce is finalized.